 According to the annual report in Bright Horizons Family Solutions (BHFS), the mothers are the ones who perform and plan almost all of the family matters.
 This load is often far too heavy for one's mind.
 The report shared that women were more than twice as likely to volunteer in their children's schools, make the schedules, and assure that all of the family's responsibilities are met.

-But, they’re not.
-According to the BHFS report, “86 percent of working moms say they handle all family and household responsibilities, 72 percent feel it’s their job to stay on top of kids’ schedules, and 63 percent have missed work to take care of their sick children.”
-And although this seems greatly unfair to women – and it is – men are feeling this injustice as well.
+But, they're not.
+According to the BHFS report, “86% of working moms say they handle all family and household responsibilities, 72% feel it's their job to stay on top of kids' schedules, and 63% have missed work to take care of their sick children."
+And although this seems greatly unfair to women—and it is—men are feeling this injustice as well.

 Fathers today want to be more involved in parenting and in the home.
 But according to the same report, they are feeling judged by their colleagues at work for doing so.
-For example, “46 percent of dads feel burnout due to not having enough time with family at home.
-Further, they are nine percent more likely than working mothers to wish their employer offered more family flexibility and 32 percent more likely than mothers to give up a 10 percent raise for more family time.”
+For example, “46% of dads feel burnout due to not having enough time with family at home.
+Further, they are 9% more likely than working mothers to wish their employer offered more family flexibility and 32% more likely than mothers to give up a 10% raise for more family time."

-In hindsight, I should have simply opened my mouth, and given more of the at-home responsibilities to my husband.
-My mental load would have felt lighter – and I would have, too.
+In hindsight, I should have simply spoken up, and given more of the at-home responsibilities to my husband.
+My mental load would have felt lighter—and I would have, too.